+- Unit by unit assessment of 3 main units

 - Component 1 Question Paper

 - Component 2 Assignment

 - Component 3 Practical Activity

 - Course is graded A-D taking all 3 components

 Learners will be expected to practice skills at home.
 They should also read and follow recipes to develop an understanding of subject specific terms.